 Metropolitan public transport operates to a Sunday timetable on Good Friday and Easter Sunday, and a Saturday timetable on Easter Monday.

-V/Line regional transport operates to a special timetable on Good Friday and Easter Monday.
+V/Line regional transport operates to a special Sunday timetable on Good Friday and a special Saturday timetable on Easter Monday.
 Normal weekend services operate on Saturday and Sunday.
 Some services may require bookings.